Video playlist order

 With Whole Genome Screening by adding all the SNP scores for a particular condition we can produce polygenic risk scores for specific conditions identifying those with the highest scores.
 For example, a person with a polygenic risk score for prostate cancer in the top 5% of the risk profile will have 6 times the risk of prostate cancer compared with the average of the population.
 Such individuals can be offered research studies investigating the role of targeted screening in such groups.

-In summary, considering prostate cancer the genetic screening system at 90 Sloane Street will look for 8 major genes for prostate cancer of which BRCA genes are one part.
+In summary, considering prostate cancer the genetic screening system at The London Genetics Centre will look for 8 major genes for prostate cancer of which BRCA genes are one part.
 We will also do Prostate SNP profiling to give a prostate polygenic risk score, picking up further high-risk men, extending beyond those identified by the major genes.